Wheelock (brand): Series NS

 In 1997, Wheelock released the NS series.
 The NS is similar to the AS, except the design is much less boxy, and the piezoelectric speaker disc is slightly visible through the grill which also has an updated horn.
 It uses a strobe similar to the RSS line.
 This series has been discontinued since March 2010, and has been replaced by the Exceder series.

 Series RSS

 The RSS strobe replaced the vertical LSM, RS and Syncable SR strobe series, since a horizontal strobe allows for greater coverage.
 They also introduced the RSSP, a retrofit plate which allows the easy addition of a strobe to older electromechanical horns and bells.

-On June 25, 2021, Eaton announced that they would discontinute the indoor RSS series and it was discontinued on December 31, 2021.
+On June 25, 2021, Eaton announced that they would discontinue the indoor RSS series and it was discontinued on December 31, 2021.